coderefinery/reproducible-python/content/version-control/browsing.md

    (Hint: "History" button in the file view)
 1. **Which files include the word "position"**?
    (Hint: the GitHub search on top of the repository view)
-1. In the `simulate.py` file, find out **who modified each line last and when** (click on file, then click "Blame" button).
-Find out who modified the gravitational constant last and in which commit.
+1. In the `simulate.py` file,
+   find out who modified the "gravitational constant" last and **in which commit**.
    (Hint: "Blame" view in the file view)
 1. Can you use this code yourself? **Are you allowed to share modifications**?